Whats The Square Root Of 14

 In the realm of data analysis, square roots are increasingly used in statistical calculations, particularly in determining standard deviations and confidence intervals.
 As data sets grow larger, efficient computation of square roots becomes essential for real-time analysis and decision-making.

-Furthermore, there's growing interest in using machine learning techniques to approximate mathematical functions.
+To build on this, there's growing interest in using machine learning techniques to approximate mathematical functions.
 While not aimed specifically at square roots, these methods could potentially learn patterns and relationships that allow for faster and more accurate approximations.

 Tips and Expert Advice